Retrotransposon

 Retrotransposons (also called Class I transposable elements) are mobile elements which move in the host genome by converting their transcribed RNA into DNA through reverse transcription.
 Thus, they differ from Class II transposable elements, or DNA transposons, in utilizing an RNA intermediate for the transposition and leaving the transposition donor site unchanged.

 Through reverse transcription, retrotransposons amplify themselves quickly to become abundant in eukaryotic genomes such as maize (49–78%) and humans (42%).
 They are only present in eukaryotes but share features with retroviruses such as HIV, for example, discontinuous reverse transcriptase-mediated extrachromosomal recombination.

-There are two main types of retrotransposons, long terminal repeats (LTRs) and non-long terminal repeats (non-LTRs).
+There are two main types of retrotransposons, long terminal repeats (LTR) and non-long terminal repeats (non-LTR).
 Retrotransposons are classified based on sequence and method of transposition.
 Most retrotransposons in the maize genome are LTR, whereas in humans they are mostly non-LTR.

 LTR retrotransposons

-LTR retrotransposons are characterized by their long terminal repeats (LTRs), which are present at both the 5' and 3' ends of their sequences.
-These LTRs contain the promoters for these transposable elements (TEs), are essential for TE integration, and can vary in length from just over 100 base pairs (bp) to more than 1,000 bp.
+LTR retrotransposons are characterized by their long terminal repeats (LTR), which are present at both the 5' and 3' ends of their sequences.
+These LTR contain the promoters for these transposable elements (TE), are essential for TE integration, and can vary in length from just over 100 base pairs (bp) to more than 1,000 bp.
 On average, LTR retrotransposons span several thousand base pairs, with the largest known examples reaching up to 30 kilobases (kb).

-LTRs are highly functional sequences, and for that reason LTR and non-LTR retrotransposons differ greatly in their reverse transcription and integration mechanisms.
+LTR are highly functional sequences, and for that reason LTR and non-LTR retrotransposons differ greatly in their reverse transcription and integration mechanisms.
 Non-LTR retrotransposons use a target-primed reverse transcription (TPRT) process, which requires the RNA of the TE to be brought to the cleavage site of the retrotransposon's integrase, where it is reverse transcribed.
-In contrast, LTR retrotransposons undergo reverse transcription in the cytoplasm, utilizing two rounds of template switching, and a formation of a pre-integration complex (PIC) composed of double-stranded DNA and an integrase dimer bound to LTRs.
+In contrast, LTR retrotransposons undergo reverse transcription in the cytoplasm, utilizing two rounds of template switching, and a formation of a pre-integration complex (PIC) composed of double-stranded DNA and an integrase dimer bound to LTR.
 This complex then moves into the nucleus for integration into a new genomic location.

-LTR retrotransposons typically encode the proteins gag and pol, which may be combined into a single open reading frame (ORF) or separated into distinct ORFs.
+LTR retrotransposons typically encode the proteins gag and pol, which may be combined into a single open reading frame (ORF) or separated into distinct ORF.
 Similar to retroviruses, the gag protein is essential for capsid assembly and the packaging of the TE's RNA and associated proteins.
 The pol protein is necessary for reverse transcription and includes these crucial domains: PR (protease), RT (reverse transcriptase), RH (RNase H), and INT (integrase).
 Additionally, some LTR retrotransposons have an ORF for an envelope (env) protein that is incorporated into the assembled capsid, facilitating attachment to cellular surfaces.